SamCStolley/Tic-tac-toe-gameCS457/README.md

 2. **Enter Details** You will be prompted to enter in the Host IP and port number you would like to use.
 Enter two valid options and the server will start and begin to listen on that port.
 3. **Start the Clients** On two other devices, load the client.py into your IDE and start it.
 You will be prompted to enter in the host and port.
 Entering the same as the server will connect a client.
 4. **Play the game** Once you have two clients connected, the game will begin.
 Play tic tac toe as normal.
 When a game reaches an end state (ie. a tie or a win) a message will declare so.
 The board will be reset and another game can be played.
-5. **Quitting the game** I am still implementing a dedicated option to begin a new game or disconnect.
+5. **Quitting the game** When you are ready to quit playing, simply click the disconnect button and you will be removed from the server.

 **Technologies used:**
 * Python